"Before installing a Conservatory or Orangery you must find out whether you require planning permission"

 UK law requires you get planning permission to enable you to build on, or modify, the use of land or buildings.
 That said, this rule doesn’t always apply to conservatories, which are regarded as within your ‘permitted development right’.

-- The property has already been extended
+- The property has not already been extended

 - Materials used in the construction of your home are similar to those used in the construction of the conservatory